Caring For The Older Dog

 Spayed or neutered dogs are more likely to develop the condition because their reproductive organs (which are responsible for the production of hormones) have been removed.
 More than 20% of spayed females are affected with urinary incontinence.
 Early neutering is one of the main reasons dogs become incontinent.
 There is a medical term for it "Spay Incontinence".

-Both male and female dogs can also be affected, with medium to large breeds being more prone for the problem.
+Both male and female dogs can also be affected, with medium to large breeds being more prone to the problem.
 The number of cases is likely to increase with the growing number of older dogs, advances in geriatric veterinary care and significant amount of time pets spend indoors

 An age-worn sphincter can also be the cause of incontinence.
 Both the above problems are curable Some medications and ailments can cause the dog to drink more water and be unable to hold it in its bladder.
 These include Cushing’s Disease and Diabetes, steroids and diuretics can also trigger this condition.

-When grooming it is worth remembering that as the dog ages it may get also get lumps, growths and warts, because the skin also become less elastic and thinner it is prone to scabs, cuts, and scratches.
+When grooming it is worth remembering that as the dog ages it may get also get lumps, growths and warts because the skin also becomes less elastic and thinner it is prone to scabs, cuts, and scratches.

 Make sure you groom gently and carefully and be mindful of the possible damage you may cause.
 Sometimes a gentle massage can help painful and aching joints.